Ayurveda Constipation Medicine Without Harsh Laxatives

 Snehana (Oleation Therapy) In Snehana Ayurveda treatment for constipation, the therapist applies medicated oils externally through Abhyanga and internally through Snehapana.

-Guda Varti (Rectal Suppository) Known as a medicated suppository prepared of herbal formulations at the in-house Kashayapura of Vaidyaratnam Vrindavan Ayurveda Chikitsalayam.
+Guda Varti (Rectal Suppository) Known as a medicated suppository prepared from herbal formulations at the in-house Kashayapura of Vaidyaratnam Vrindavan Ayurveda Chikitsalayam.
 The herbal decoction is inserted directly into the rectum to stimulate the rectal muscles and help in smooth stool evacuation

 Furthermore, it helps in clearing all the blockages inside the lower intestines and removing them.

-Virechana (Therapeutic Purgation) Virechana, as a detox process at VVAC includes the purgation, which controls excess pitta from the intestines.
+Virechana (Therapeutic Purgation) Virechana, as a detox process at VVAC, includes the purgation, which controls excess pitta from the intestines.
 Also, after the entire Panchakarma treatment, complete bowel cleansing happens.

 The benefits of Basti include balancing Apana Vayu, which is responsible for elimination.
 Additionally, to soften the hard and dry stool to ensure complete defecation.
-Lastly, to nourish and rejuvenate the colon for a long-term relief from constipation.
+Lastly, to nourish and rejuvenate the colon for long-term relief from constipation.

 • Pawanmuktasana: This wind-relieving pose relieves the bloating and excess gas from the body.
 Also, stimulates the intestines for smooth and easy bowel movements.